-Barkley finished his rookie season as the NFL's top running back in terms of PPR scoring, narrowly edging out Christian McCaffrey over the season's final week.
-Barkley also became the third rookie to eclipse 2,000 yards from scrimmage (Eric Dickerson, Edgerrin James).
+Barkley finished his rookie season as the NFL's top running back in terms of PPR scoring, narrowly edging out the Panthers' Christian McCaffrey.
+He also became the third rookie to eclipse 2,000 yards from scrimmage (Eric Dickerson, Edgerrin James).

-Barkley's strong showing was thanks in large part to his rookie-record 91 catches to go along with 15 total TDs.
-He'll be among the top few players off the board next year if not first overall.
-No back in the league has his combination of size, speed, receiving ability and open-field vision.
-And if the Giants find a competent quarterback, the sky is the limit for the 21-year-old.
+Barkley's strong showing was thanks in large part to his NFL rookie-record 91 catches to go along with 15 total score.
+He'll be among the top few players off the board in 2019 fantasy drafts, if not first overall.
+If the Giants can complement Barkley with improved quarterback play, the sky is the limit for the 21-year-old.

 Barkley carried 17 times for 109 yards and a touchdown during Sunday's 36-35 loss to the Cowboys.
 He also caught four passes for an additional 33 yards.

 Barkley averaged an impressive 6.4 yards per carry against the tough Dallas front, thanks in large part to a 68-yard rumble to set up a touchdown in the third quarter.
 He scored on a two-yard touchdown run later in the game and topped off his day with another useful performance as a pass catcher.
 This strong showing caps a tremendous rookie season for Barkley, who finishes with a whopping 2,028 scrimmage yards and 15 total touchdowns.
 He'll enter the 2019 campaign as one of the top fantasy assets available in all formats.

 Barkley rushed 21 times for 43 yards and a touchdown and caught five of seven targets for 34 yards in Sunday's 28-27 loss to the Colts.